CDP Audit

 YAML Benefits

-• Team Collaboration: Network engineers can customize without developer involvement
+- Team Collaboration: Network engineers can customise without developer involvement

 Layer 2: Environment Variables (Runtime Overrides)ΒΆ